Measure for Bahama Shutters

 1. Inspect the Windows

-Observe and make note of any obstructions in front of the window which may prevent proper installation and operation of Bahama shutters (trees, fence posts, etc.).
+Observe and make note of any obstructions in front of the window that may prevent the proper installation and operation of Bahama shutters (trees, fence posts, etc.).
 Also, check the window frame for wood rot or decay that can be repaired in advance of installation.

 3. Measure Window Width